jackx8x7x/python-trading-bot/README.md

 # MoneyLoser
-An [Oanda v20 API](https://developer.oanda.com/rest-live-v20/introduction/) trading robot which may lose your money
+An [Oanda v20 API](https://developer.oanda.com/rest-live-v20/introduction/) trading-bot which may lose your money

 An simple project using Python asyncio and requests modules to trade with Oanda v20 API